xepersian/xepersian/README.md

 # The xepersian Package
-The `xepersian` package provides a convenient interface for typesetting Persian and English documents with LaTeX, using the XeTeX engine.
+The `xepersian` package provides a convenient interface for typesetting Persian and English documents with LaTeX format in XeTeX and LuaTeX engines.

 The package includes adaptations for use with many other commonly-used packages.